 Each member of the Supervisory Board remains in office for four years and until the new members are appointed.
 Each member can be confirmed once.
 The Supervisory Board meets approximately every 45 days and extraordinarily if necessary.

-The Board is currently made up of ten members, including the President.
+The Board is currently made up of twelve members, including the President.